-AUSTRALIA, Sydney – Feb 1, 2021: Leading media intelligence company, Isentia, has announced the introduction of an industry-first feature to its media monitoring service.
+Leading media intelligence company, Isentia, has announced the introduction of an industry-first feature to its broadcast monitoring service.

-Called Boundary Detection it uses Artificial Intelligence to identify where one news story begins and another one ends, automatically isolating the relevant media item.
-This gives Isentia clients immediate visibility on the news segment that’s relevant to them and significantly reduces the time and effort needed to understand the story.
-The AI model was developed using thousands of hours of manually segmented news programmes.
+Boundary detection uses Artificial Intelligence to identify where one news story begins and another one ends.
+Isentia clients get visibility on news segments relevant to them and reduces time and effort needed to understand the story.
+The AI model is developed using thousands of hours of manually segmented news programmes.
 Boundary Detection is powered by Artificial Intelligence and represents a significant milestone in Isentia’s transformation of broadcast media monitoring.

 Paul Russell, Chief Technology Officer at Isentia said, “News stories come in various forms.
 While the beginning and end of many stories can easily be detected, it’s more complex to find the boundaries in media like press conferences or talk-back segments.
 Isentia’s proprietary technology is able to automatically detect the beginning and end of any type of news item, even those that involve a variety of topics, or several speakers.”